XBraid/xbraid/docs/Example.md

 ### User Defined Structures and Wrappers

-As mentioned, the user must wrap their existing time stepping routine per the Warp interface.
+As mentioned, the user must wrap their existing time stepping routine per the \f$\chi\f$Braid interface.
 To do this, the user must define two data structures and some wrapper routines.
 To make the idea more concrete, we now give these function definitions from examples/drive-01, which implements a scalar ODE, \f$ u_t = \lambda u \f$.